Johnny and the Sprites: Full series

-Johnny and the Sprites premiered as a full 25-minute series on January 13, 2007, at 10:00 a.m.
-Eastern Time.
-The series features more elaborate sets, such as a reflecting pond and the Sprites' home in Grotto's Grove.
+Johnny and the Sprites features more elaborate sets, such as a reflecting pond and the Sprites' home in Grotto's Grove.
 Three new Sprites were added: Lily, a water Sprite played by Carmen Osbahr; Root, "a budding earth Sprite" played by Heather Asch; and Sage, the wisest of the Sprites, also played by Tartaglia.
 Natalie Venetia Belcon (who, along with fellow cast member John Tartaglia also had a role in Avenue Q) plays Gwen, a recurring character who, as a running gag, holds a different occupation in each episode.
 She always explains that "You never know what you can do, until you try something new."
 Johnny's sister Tina (Sutton Foster) has also appeared.

 Each show consists of two 10-minute mini-episodes.
 Each episode also features the song "Heads Up!" by Gary Adler and Phoebe Kreutz, performed by Johnny, Lily, Root, Ginger, and Basil in between the two 10-minute episodes.